-What makes Gazelles different?
+What makes Gravitas Impact different?

 - A clear understanding of people in the business and how they are affecting your growth or productivity.
-Understanding these relationships will help map next steps for getting the right people doing the right things in the business.
+Understanding these relationships will help map the next steps for getting the right people doing the right things in the business.